Valiantsin2021/AT_JS_HT2_Valiantsin_Lutchanka/Readme.md

 6. Html report publish on gh-pages
 7. Response json schema validation for upload, check metadata and delete file scenarios.
 8. Pre-request scripts for shared tests for various test cases to save in environmental variables
+9. Add Jenkins_local_host_log with job results on the local machine

 ### Cypress